brokenricefilms/awesome-davinci-resolve/README.md

 ## Plugin

-> plugin file will be in the [plugin](./plugin) folder if you lazy, of course it will not up to date
+> free plugin will be in the [plugin](./plugin) folder if you lazy, of course it will not up to date and just free plugin only.
+Plz don't put stuff in the black market in this repo

 - [Snap Captions](https://github.com/licitfree/snap-captions): Snap Captions is designed to make creating fancy captions faster and easier than ever before!
 - [Reactor](https://www.steakunderwater.com/wesuckless/viewtopic.php?t=3067): Fusion plugin manager